DonggeJia/LDPMLab/README.md

     ```
     Meshing(LDPM, "Yes", "../output examples/LDPM_mesh_facets")
     ```
-    Where "Yes" means saving a vtk file for Paraview to plot the contact facets in the material volume.
+    Where `Yes` means saving a vtk file for Paraview to plot the contact facets in the material volume.

-    "../output examples/LDPM_mesh_facets" indicates the file folder and filename for storage.
+    `../output examples/LDPM_mesh_facets` indicates the file folder and filename for storage.
 - For particle-reinforced material with reinforcing bars:
     ```
     Meshing(LDPM_bar_reforced, "Yes", "../output examples/LDPM_mesh_facets")